 Before you head out, make sure to read the

 swimming safety information

-.
+and check with the managing authority for any current change of conditions.
 Specific to this site, the managing authority advises swimmers not

 to enter the water during heavy seas.
 In 2016 part of the pool wall washed away in heavy seas (and has since been repaired),

 highlighting how powerful the ocean can be at these times.

 The marker indicates the approximate location of the pool.